MansiBhati/blog/_posts/2020-06-12-Hartree-Fock-SCF.md

 ### Step6: The Self-Consistent Field Iteration

-1.Transform the new Fock matrix to the orthonormal basis.
+1. Transform the new Fock matrix to the orthonormal basis.

 1. Transform the resulting eigenvectors into the original (non-orthonormal) basis